LahoucineABOULHASSAN/keySoundGame/readme.md

-# dreamland
+# keysoundgame

-This project is a 100% front-end web app build using the HTML5 and SASS.
+This project is a 100% front-end web app build using the HTML5 and ES6.
-It's a single page for login and signing up to some website.
+It's a javascript keyboard game website.
 The Technologies used on this app are the following:
 -HTML5
--SASS
 -GIT
 -VSCODE

-# Installation

-To be able to use this app project, you have to make sure you have `nodeJs` installed on your computer, to make sure if it is run the command `node --version` in the terminal you use. it is required so you can use npm to install the depandencies of this project via this command `npm install`

-to compile your sass files run the following command:
-`npm run sass`

-to watch the sass files run this command:
-`npm run watch`

 # Usage